 After engraving, sand the edges and, if necessary, apply food-safe oil to protect the wood and highlight the engraving.

-Advantages and disadvantages of hand engraving
+Pros and cons of hand engraving

-No electricity required
+No electricity needed

 Very personal and artistic engraved spoons

-Suitable for wooden spoons only
+Only suitable for wooden spoons

 Time-consuming

-Practice and a steady hand are required.
+Requires practice and a steady hand

 - Cricut Maker